Giada-collab/considerations/README.md

 - Language of data: French

 ## Content
+Transcription of the last manuscript of *Considérations sur les principaux événements de la Révolution française* of Germaine de Staël with variants of several hands.
+Transcription of its  1<sup>st</sup> edition (1818) with several posthumous changes.
+  The aim of this project is to establish both texts with these characteristics and to make it easy to compare them.
-Transcription of the last manuscript of *Considérations sur les principaux événements de la Révolution française* of Germaine de Staël and its  1<sup>st</sup> edition (1818) with variants.
-The first results of this work in progress can be viewed in the website [*Considérations sur les principaux événements de la Révolution française* de Germaine de Staël : un laboratoire éditorial ](https://giada-collab.github.io/considerations/).
+  The first results of the pilot version can be viewed in the website [*Considérations sur les principaux événements de la Révolution française* de Germaine de Staël : un laboratoire éditorial ](https://giada-collab.github.io/considerations/).

 ## Repository overview